city_hall

 • Boylston Street is the only direct route between the Southwest Corridor, Centre Street, the new separated bike lane on South Huntington Avenue, and the Emerald Necklace.
 There’s no ramp to the Southwest Corridor bike path from Paul Gore Street.
 There’s no direct access to the Southwest Corridor bike path from Spring Park Ave, which ends at Chestnut Ave.

-• People are already biking both ways on Boylston Street.
-1 in 5 bicyclists ride contraflow near Danforth Street, the block approaching the Southwest Corridor.
+• People were already biking both ways on Boylston Street.
+1 in 5 bicyclists were riding contraflow near Danforth Street, the block approaching the Southwest Corridor, according to pre-installation data.

 • Vehicle volumes are moderate.
 We can make the street safer and more comfortable with speed humps.